nickovchinnikov/datasatanism/docs/posts/autograd_essential.md

 ---
 title: MicroTorch - Deep Learning from Scratch!
-description: Learn how to build an autograd-powered, Pytorch-Like Deep Learning Framework with automatic differentiation
+description: Learn how to build a PyTorch-like, autograd-powered Deep Learning Framework with automatic differentiation.
 authors:
   - nick
 date: